Last Updated on February 19, 2021

 My main reason for this 2×4 potting bench makeover was purely cosmetic.
 The red just isn’t really my style anymore.
 I wanted the potting bench to flow better with the other projects I’ve been adding to my backyard, like my Honeycomb Garden Trellis, Upcycled Plastic Nursery Pots and Toddler Rainbow Garden.
-I was looking for way to get rid of the red and incorporate more wood grain and make it a little more “cool”.
+I was looking for way to get rid of the red and incorporate a bit more of my style.

 Here’s how I took my garden potting bench from barn red to a cool two tone pink, plus added a new backing.

 The top shelf boards on my 2×4 potting bench were bowed and I decided to remove them to replace with new boards.
 One of the bottom shelf boards was also loose so I removed it to be reinstalled more securely.

 The first thing I did was to start sanding away the red paint.
 Have I ever mentioned how much I hate sanding?
 And this was A LOT of sanding.

 My original plan to was to stain the entire bench, but after over an hour of sanding and lots of sandpaper the paint still wasn’t sanded down enough for stain so I changed my game plan.
 I decided to just focus on sanding the legs to stain.
 Instead of sanding the rest of the bench I decided to paint it.

 I sanded the legs until they were almost completely free of paint – I’m totally not a perfectionist when it come to sanding.
 Then I sanded the rest of the 2×4 potting bench until the paint was removed enough that the boards would take new paint easily without too much red showing through.